syncfusion-content/wpf-docs/wpf/PropertyGrid/Grouping-and-Sorting.md

 # Grouping the Properties

 Users can combine the properties and create multiple groups according to their needs.
-You can groups the property items based on `CategoryAttribute` or `Display Attribute`'s `GroupName` field of the property.
-By default the grouped properties are displayed in normal mode.
-If you want display the property in group mode, you can set the [EnableGrouping](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.PropertyGrid~EnableGrouping.html) property to `true`.
+You can group the property items based on `CategoryAttribute` or `Display Attribute`'s `GroupName` field of the property.
+By default, the grouped properties are displayed in normal mode.
+If you want to display the property in group mode, you can set the [EnableGrouping](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.PropertyGrid~EnableGrouping.html) property to `true`.

 ![Properties of PropertyGrid is in group mode](Sorting-Images/Grouping.png)

-## Show or Hide the Sort Button
+## Show or Hide the Group Button

 The User can change the states of the properties from sorting state to grouping state by the `GroupButton`.
 You can show or hide the group button by using the [ButtonPanelVisibility](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.PropertyGrid~ButtonPanelVisibility.html) property.
 If you want to hide the `GroupButton`, set the `ButtonPanelVisibility` property as `Collapsed`.
 The Default value of the `ButtonPanelVisibility` property is `Visible`.